stchang/macrotypes/README.md

 - run just mlish tests (from test directory) with `racket run-all-mlish-tests.rkt`

-- running tests require Racket v6.5 or later
+- requires Racket v6.6 or later (or preserved stx props)